What Is Cash Flow?

 3. Not Having a Cash Flow Cushion

 Most small businesses only have about a month’s worth of cash flow saved up.
-Every business leader has their own reason for this mistake.
+Every business leader has their reason for this mistake.
 Maybe they have poor credit and don’t believe they have access to advantageous financing options.
 Maybe their businesses are barely making enough money to cover monthly expenses, let alone put extra money away.

 But as we mentioned earlier, cash flow problems are inevitable.
 Business leaders cannot get accustomed to operating without a cash flow cushion.
 When the business is on its last legs, finding additional financing is extremely difficult, if not impossible.

 What are the Best Strategies for Improving Cash Flow?

 There is always more you can do to smooth out your cash flow.
-The first solutions you implement should be based on the cause of your cash flow issues.
+The first solution you implement should be based on the cause of your cash flow issues.
 From there, you can choose the solutions that involve the kind of effort you are most comfortable sacrificing.

 Here are 13 surprisingly easy ways to smooth out your cash flow: